INTRODUCTION AND LEGAL FRAMEWORK

 Following a decision at Stage 4, if the complainant remains dissatisfied they need to write to the CEO giving details of the complaint and why they remain dissatisfied.
 The CEO will review the previous appeal and respond to the complainant within 20 working days.

 Only after exhausting the arrangements set out in this procedure for handling complaints will a complainant be able to progress the matter further to the Secretary of State.
-Complainants that are not satisfied with the way in which their complaint has been handled by the academy, are to be made aware of the Education Funding Agency’s complaints system which can be found at the following:
+Complainants that are not satisfied with the way in which their complaint has been handled by the academy, are to be made aware of the Education & Skills Funding Agency’s complaints system which can be found HERE.

 The full complaints policy can be accessed HERE.